 2. Qualified Opinion

 An opinion rendered in a qualified audit report is similar to an unqualified opinion; however, the auditing body cannot express an unqualified opinion for several reasons.
-One reason could be that the company did not present its financial records in accordance with generally acceptable accounting principles (GAAP).
+One reason could be that the company did not present its financial records in accordance with GAAP.